June 28, 2023

 Does England Have Good Weather for Cycling and Walking?

-Over the past year we have not had a single ‘rain check’ day!
+As far as I know, we have not had a single ‘rain check’ day!
 Not one day called off due to poor weather.
-I have led two tours myself this year and experienced one rain shower.
+On a recent tour we experienced one rain shower.
 It lasted about 30 minutes and we hid in the magnificent Blenheim Palace from the worst of it – there are worse places to hide-out!

 We believe that England is the perfect place to come for a cycling and walking holiday.
-So why does England have a reputation for rain??
-We’ve been reading up it here at Active England.
+So why does England have a reputation for rain?
+We’ve been looking into this a little deeper at Active England.
 We know many worry about weather in Britain so we decided to look into the facts.
 Just how wet (or not…) can you expect to get?

 How many days a year does it rain in London?